 How to Clean Lacquered Copper

-- If you must scrub the piece to get rid of grease or grime, be gentle.
+If you must scrub the piece to get rid of grease or grime, be gentle.
 Use nothing more abrasive than you’d use on the non-stick coating of a favorite skillet.
+Take your time: Gentle, slow scrubbing is much better than harsh scrubbing.

 How to Clean Copper That's Not Lacquered

-Polishing and cleaning unlacquered copper requires a bit more elbow grease, but the method is still simple.
-Fortunately, there’s no need for harsh chemicals.
-You can do the job using a few natural ingredients you probably already have at home:
+Cleaning and polishing unlacquered copper require a bit more elbow grease, but the method is still simple.
+Fortunately, there’s still no need for harsh chemicals.
+You can do the job using a few natural ingredients you probably already have at home.

-- Scrub the copper piece with the salt-covered lemon, using circular motions, until all the tarnish is gone.
-Reapply salt to your cut lemon as needed.
-If you’re cleaning cookware that has a brass handle, use the salt and lemon to clean the brass parts too.
+Scrub the copper piece with the salt-covered lemon, using circular motions, until all the tarnish is gone.
+Squeeze the lemon gently as you work to force more juice out, and reapply salt to your cut lemon as needed.
+If you’re cleaning cookware that has a brass handle, use the salt and lemon to clean the brass parts, too.